Nomaindiya Mfeketo

-Nomaindiya Mfeketo is a South African politician who served as Minister of Human Settlements from 2018 to 2019, Deputy Minister of International Relations and Cooperation, Deputy Speaker of the National Assembly of South Africa from 2009 to 2014, and mayor of Cape Town from 1998 to 2000 and again from 2002 to 2006.
-Mfeketo presently serves as Ambassador of South Africa to the United States.
+Nomaindiya Mfeketo is a South African politician who served as South African Ambassador to the United States from 2020 to 2023, Minister of Human Settlements from 2018 to 2019, Deputy Minister of International Relations and Cooperation, Deputy Speaker of the National Assembly of South Africa from 2009 to 2014, and mayor of Cape Town from 1998 to 2000 and again from 2002 to 2006.

 Early career

-Prior to entering politics Mfeketo's worked for a number of non-governmental organisations (NGO).
+Prior to entering politics Mfeketo worked for a number of non-governmental organisations (NGO).
 From 1981 to 1991 Mfeketo worked for the agricultural training NGO ZAKH after which she worked for the Social Change Assistance Trust (SCAT) from 1991 to 1992.
 From 1992 to 1994, Mfeketo worked for the Development Action Group (DAG) on a public housing project.

 Political career

 In 1993, she became involved in negotiations to combine state and non-state activities in preparation for South Africa's transition to multiracial democracy.
 Following Mfeketo's work with DAG she was elected Chairperson of the first democratically elected City Council in Cape Town for the 1996 – 1998 pre–interim phase.